Gain Saturation | previous | next | feedback |

 Different kinds of gain media differ very much in their gain saturation characteristics:

-- Solid-state gain media based on ion-doped crystals or glasses typically operate on so-called weakly allowed transitions, leading to small laser cross sections, large saturation fluences and intensities, and long upper-state lifetimes (microseconds to milliseconds).
+- Solid-state gain media based on ion-doped crystals or glasses typically operate on so-called weakly allowed transitions, leading to small laser cross-sections, large saturation fluence and intensity, and long upper-state lifetime (microseconds to milliseconds).
 Such lasers are suitable for Q switching but also have a tendency for spiking behavior.
 For passive mode locking, they tend to exhibit Q-switching instabilities.

 - Semiconductors and laser dyes exhibit a small saturation fluence and intensity, in addition to a short upper-state lifetime of typically a few nanoseconds.
 They are thus not suitable for Q switching, but for passive mode locking without Q-switching instabilities, and they react very quickly to changes in the pump power.
 The latter has implications on the intensity noise.